Spencer Milligan: Career

-Although Spencer Milligan made various guest-starring roles on TV in the 1970s, his career cooled in the 1980s.
-During the 1980s Milligan lived in Malibu.
-He settled in the Dallas-Fort Worth Metroplex area in the 1990s, where he taught acting at Adam Roarke's Film Actors Lab (where Lou Diamond Phillips studied).
+Although Spencer Milligan made various guest-starring roles on TV in the 1970s, his career slowed down in the 1980s.
+During the 1980s, Milligan lived in Malibu.
+He then relocated to the Dallas-Fort Worth Metroplex area in the 1990s, where he taught acting at Adam Roarke's Film Actors Lab (where Lou Diamond Phillips studied).
 One of Milligan's students was actor Benton Jennings.
 Milligan eventually moved back to his family's home in Wisconsin.
-His last known acting performance was in 1987, when he appeared on General Hospital.
+His last known televised acting performance was in 1987, when he appeared on General Hospital.

-In addition to teaching acting, Milligan has directed local plays.
+In addition to teaching acting, Milligan directed local plays.

+Death

+Milligan died in Sturgeon Bay, Wisconsin on April 18, 2024, at the age of 86.